russross/blackfriday/README.md

     Note the callouts are only identified if they end a line, a callout that starts with a backslash isn't a callout, the backslash will be removed in the output.
-The callout identifiers will be remembered until they are overwritten.
+The callout identifiers will be remembered until the next code block.

 # Todo